algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specifications.md

         - A downloadable method of the JSON/XML format response. <br>
         - Before starting the pre-treatment process, a choice of the CSV the user want to utilize. <br>
         - User friendly requests to write on the command prompt. <br>
-        -  A local tab (kind of internet page) displaying the response <br>
+        -  A local tab (kind of internet page) displaying the response. <br>
-        - Indicate the margin of error of the process (if it exists) <br>
+        - Indicate the margin of error of the process (if it exists).
-        - A mobile version <!--Not sure at all-->
       </td>
       <td>
-        - An application with graphical UI and so on <br>
+        - An application with graphical UI and so on. <br>
-        - The obligation to execute the verification file each time the user want to search for the quickest path between 2 landmarks
+        - The obligation to execute the verification file each time the user want to search for the quickest path between 2 landmarks. <br>
+        - A mobile version.
       </td>
     </tr>
   </tbody>